Skip to content

 when

-Use when to configure job execution conditions.
+Use when to configure job launch conditions.
 If not defined in the job, the default value is when: on_success.

 Keyword type: Job keyword.